simoneldevig/react-native-static-server/README.md

 ```
 The [Server] class represents individual server instances.

-**BEWARE:** As of the current (**v0.7+**) library implementations at most one
+**BEWARE:** On **Android** and **iOS** at most one server instance can be active
-server instance can be active at time.
-Attempts to start a new server instance
+within an app at the same time.
+Attempts to start a new server instance will
-will result in crash of that new instance.
+result in the crash of that new instance.
 That means, although you may have
-multiple instance of [Server] class created, you should not call an instance
+multiple instances of [Server] class created, you should not call [.start()]
-[.start()] method unless all other server instances are stopped.
+method of an instance unless all other server instances are stopped.
+You may
+use [getActiveServer()] function to check if there is any active server instance
+in the app, including a starting or stopping instance.

 #### constructor()
 [constructor()]: #constructor